Academic and Public Programs

 Together, the Divisions of Asian and Mediterranean Art, European and American Art, and Modern and Contemporary Art oversee and interpret the vast collections of the Harvard Art Museums.
 To care for these collections—approximately 250,000 objects from across the world and spanning thousands of years and all media—curatorial divisions are organized along geographic and chronological lines.

 Research is at the heart of the Harvard Art Museums’ efforts to preserve, document, present, interpret, and strengthen the collections and resources in their care.
-The museums’ four research centers—the Archaeological Exploration of Sardis, Center for the Technical Study of Modern Art, Harvard Art Museums Archives, and Straus Center for Conservation and Technical Studies—advance the understanding of, and the care for, artwork, artists’ materials, and cultural heritage.
+The museums’ three research centers—the Archaeological Exploration of Sardis, Harvard Art Museums Archives, and Straus Center for Conservation and Technical Studies—advance the understanding of, and the care for, artwork, artists’ materials, and cultural heritage.